icslabspace/peek-at/README.md

 A bunch of links each having it's own well designated place.
 <!--- * [peekatclojure](https://github.com/alex-gherega/peek-at-clojure) - is used for various workshops to share handouts useful setups/materials etc --->
 * [ml](https://github.com/alex-gherega/ml) - a bunch of ml algs (and sugestions to various Clojure APIs and projects to use with this field).
+* [alex's seminars](https://github.com/alex-gherega/peek-at-clojure) - workout materials to follow (as an online attendee)
 * the list should grow

 # Want to join?